HijiKathir-Special/HTML-and-BBCode-Text-Colorizer/README.md

 `rgb(28, 0, 226)` → `#1c00e2`

-`rgb(0, 0, 255)` → `#ff0000`
+`rgb(0, 0, 255)` → `#0000ff`

 All we do from here is assign the colors to our text characters in the desired format.
-Below are exmaples of how this 10-character interpolation looks with BBCode and HTML.
+Below are examples of how this 10-character interpolation looks with BBCode and HTML.

 ```#BBCode
 [color=#ff0000]0[/color][color=#e2001c]1[/color][color=#c60038]2[/color][color=#aa0055]3[/color][color=#8d0071]4[/color][color=#71008d]5[/color][color=#5500aa]6[/color][color=#3800c6]7[/color][color=#1c00e2]8[/color][color=#0000ff]9[/color]